abetrs/abetrs.space/.github/instructions/instructions.md.instructions.md

 # Instructions for GitHub Copilot: Building Abhayprad Jha's Personal Portfolio Website

 This file provides detailed guidance for generating code in this SvelteKit project.
 Use it to prompt Copilot for components, pages, layouts, and styles.
-The goal is to build a minimalist, responsive multi-page portfolio website showcasing my background as a Computer Science student at William & Mary, internships, projects, and hobbies.
+The goal is to build a minimalist, responsive multi-page portfolio website showcasing my background as a Computer Science student at William & Mary, work experience, projects, and hobbies.

 ## Project Overview